-When you adopt the cloud system of service delivery, only your IT team is granted access to setup accessibility options as well as define the system’s rights and access restrictions.
+When you adopt the cloud system of service delivery, only your IT team will be able to setup accessibility options as well as define the system’s rights and access restrictions.

 As a matter of fact, here at CloudSigma, we provide you a high level of cloud privacy in such a way that our data team doesn’t have ungranted right/access to your business data/applications.
 Your company remains the sole owner of whatever you store in your cloud system.
 It’s your company’s data, and not the government’s or other cyberbodies!
-All CloudSigma locations are restricted so no requests can be made by foreign governments or agencies.
+We put restrictions on our locations so no requests can be made by foreign governments or agencies.
 You control your data compliance.

-At CloudSigma, you can create a cloud server in less than 30 seconds and get a seven day free trial with no credit card required.
+At CloudSigma, you can create a cloud server in less than 30 seconds and get a seven day free trial without having to enter your credit card information.
 Get started today!